Push the crosswalk button to cross road crosswalk sign in the Maritimes

 When is JayWalking Illegal

-Understanding Jaywalking in Canada
+Understanding Pedestrian Jaywalking in Canada

-Canadian Jaywalking Laws
+Canadian Traffic Jaywalking Laws

 Walking where there is no indication of crossing is perfectly legal, provided the roads are clear of vehicles.
 However, it’s crucial to note that jaywalking also encompasses illegal pedestrian infractions, such as expecting vehicles to yield without a crosswalk, crossing when the walk signal is red, or venturing into traffic without due caution.